lf-/gankra.github.io/blah/swift-abi/index.md

 * +0 is a shared immutable reference (`&T`)
 * inout is a mutable exclusive reference  (`&mut T`)

-But there's a few key differences:
+But there's a few key differences, due to ARC:

-* Classes break "shared xor mutable" reasoning (unless you use CoW, like Swift's collections)
+First and foremost, classes break "shared xor mutable" reasoning, and are effectively like using `Arc<UnsafeCell<T>>` in Rust.
+This is why Swift's collections provide CoW semantics, [which Rust's Arc also safely provides][arc-mut].
+Yes, you can indeed trivially introduce Data Races into Swift code with classes.

-* +0 isn't tied to pass-by-reference, it can just be a bitwise copy of the value
+Second, all Swift types can always be implicitly cloned, so a +0 can always be upgraded to an owned value without ceremony.
+That said, cloning in Swift (they just call it copying) is always just bumping reference counts.
+Other non-trivial operations, like copying an array's buffer to a new allocation, are only performed by mutations that trigger CoW.
+Note also that this means that if you trigger CoW on an array of arrays, you will get two independent outer arrays that still point to the same inner arrays (which are now primed to CoW if either side mutates them).

-* All types can be implicitly cloned, so a +0 can always be upgraded to an owned value
+Third, +0 isn't strictly bound to pass-by-reference, and can just be a trivial bitwise copy of the value.
+Unfortunately, [weak references][weak] require non-trivial moves because their locations are tracked for auto-nulling, so those *are* passed by reference when using +0 to keep it cheap.
+Yes, Swift has both copy and move constructors, although they're currently entirely ARC and not user-defined.
+Swift *also* has unowned references which are the same as Rust's Weak references, which have trivial moves.

-In Swift's current design, +0/+1 is largely just something the compiler does internally, but I think more explicit annotations are theoretically on the roadmap.
+In Swift's current design, +0/+1 is mostly just something the compiler does internally to optimize different calling conventions, but I think more explicit annotations are theoretically on the roadmap.

-There's also a special path for field materialization, "modify", which returns an inout and is therefore +0.
+There's also a special path for field materialization, "modify", which returns an inout.
 This handles the fact that getters are naively +1, which is especially nasty for nested array operations like `array[0][2] *= 2`, as they would always trigger a huge temporary copy of the inner array!

 And indeed, the subscript operator of Array contains a modify implementation: